v2sCollections/Constellation/README.md

 - You can heal conditions, afflictions, and health by entering an infirmary bed if you have a crew member with the medical perk onboard.
 - Make city info kiosk terminals in New Atlantis and Akila City useful by giving you directions to stores and other buildings.
 - Discharging firearms in settlements while not in combat causes NPCs to panic and is considered a crime.
+- Allows you to see your companion rather than the player when equipping them with gear.
 </details>

 ![](https://s11.gifyu.com/images/SgFMA.jpg)